 2. Add a light drizzle of olive oil to a large skillet over medium heat.
 Add mushrooms and sauté until browned, stirring occasionally.
 Remove from skillet and set aside.

-3. Add chicken sausage to skillet and cook until browned, breaking up the sausage with a wooden spoon as it cooks.
-Set aside to cool slightly.
+3. Add ground meat to skillet and cook until browned, breaking it up with a wooden spoon as it cooks.
+Set aside to cool slightly and drain off any excess liquid.

-4. In a large bowl, combine roasted spaghetti squash, black olives, mushrooms, browned chicken sausage, marinara sauce, oregano, and goat cheese.
+4. In a large bowl, combine roasted spaghetti squash, black olives, mushrooms, browned meat, marinara sauce, oregano, and ricotta or goat cheese.
 Stir to combine.
 Season lightly with approx 1/2 tsp. sea salt and a few generous grinds of black pepper.
 Taste and adjust as necessary.

 5. Pour spaghetti squash mixture into prepared baking dish.
-Add a sprinkle of grated Parmesan to the top (if using).
+Add a sprinkle of grated Parmesan to the top.
 Bake in preheated oven for 50 minutes, or until golden brown and bubbly.
 Top with chopped fresh basil and serve.